 You must consider how you’ll move goods overseas and process payment from overseas customers.
 If you plan to establish an overseas base, how will you find and then manage premises and employees?

-There might be special health and safety rules.
+There might be special product or health and safety rules you need to comply with.
 In some places, crime and/or political, social or economic instability pose a threat.
-Language problems could create a great barrier between you, your staff and customers.
+Language or cultural differences could create a barrier between you, your staff and customers.

 Preparing to become an exporter